Motion Planning on One-Dimensional Peano Continua: One-dimensional spaces and wild sets

 \section{One-dimensional spaces and wild sets}

 The ``dimension" of a space will refer to the Lebesgue covering dimension.
 A \textit{Peano continuum} is a connected, locally path-connected compact metrizable space.
-By the Hahn-Mazurkiewicz Theorem, a continuous image of a Peano continuum in a Hausdorff space is a Peano continuum.
+We refer to \cite[Chapter VIII]{Nadler} for the general theory of Peano continua.
+It follows from the Hahn-Mazurkiewicz Theorem \cite[8.14]{Nadler} that the continuous image of a Peano continuum in a Hausdorff space is a Peano continuum.

+A \textit{simple closed curve} is a space that is homeomorphic to $S^1$.
+It is well-known that a path-connected Hausdorff space $X$ is uniquely arcwise connected if and only if $X$ does not contain a simple closed curve.
 A Peano continuum $D$ is a \textit{dendrite} if it contains no simple closed curve (equivalently, if it is uniquely arcwise connected).
 It is well-known that dendrites are one-dimensional and contractible \cite[Chapter X]{Nadler}.

 Since one-dimensional spaces will be our primary focus, we recall some important facts about them.
 First, we note that one-dimensional Hausdorff spaces are aspherical \cite{CurtisFortaspehrical} and have contractible generalized universal coverings in the sense of Fischer-Zastrow \cite[Example 4.14]{FZ07}.
 The following lemma plays a key role in one-dimensional homotopy theory.
 It was first proved in \cite{Fort} and a nice proof may also be found in \cite[Theorem 3.7]{CConedim}.
+Recall that a loop $S^1\to X$ is said to be \textit{inessential} if it is null-homotopic and \textit{essential} otherwise.